About the Slack connectors

 - Review the permissions and click Allow.

-- Return to the editor and let the AI finish creating the flows that use Slack.
+- Return to the editor and let the AI finish creating the Slack-powered flows.

-You can review and manage the Slack connector for each app from the app dashboard.
-To view or update your Slack connector:- Go to your app dashboard.
+You can review and manage Slack or Slack Bot connections for each app from the app dashboard.
+To view or update connectors:- Go to your app dashboard.

 - Click Integrations.